matrix-org/synapse/docs/usage/configuration/config_documentation.md

 (that is, the worker that has the `enable_media_repo` homeserver config option set to 'true').
 This may be the main process.

-The `media_retention.enabled` option globally controls whether media retention is enabled.

 The `media_retention.purge_period` option dictates how often Synapse should scan and purge media to be removed according to the configured thresholds.
 For example, if set to "6h", Synapse will check every 6 hours for media that can be purged.
 The default value is "24h" meaning 24 hours.
+Synapse will not regularly check for media to purge if no other media retention options are set.

 The `media_retention.local_media_lifetime` and
 `media_retention.remote_media_lifetime` config options control whether